 Dark Skies

-Our resident Astronomer and Cosmologist has much to share with us this month.
-With Saturn still visible in the night sky, we have an article about its beautiful ring system and the latest news about the discoveries of the James Webb telescope looking tothe outer reaches of our universe.....See articles 18 and 19 below
+We have an article about Saturn's beautiful ring system and the latest news about the discoveries of the James Webb telescope looking to the outer reaches of our universe.....See articles 18 and 19 below.

 With the light pollution from nearby towns, a truly dark sky is not something we can enjoy in our locality.
 However, the cosmos remains an interest to many people including the amateur astronomers amongst us.
 Whether we own a telescope or merely look upwards at night, the universe continues to awe and fascinate us.
 In this page we will publish articles from amateurs and professionals which we hope will be of interest.